sk8erboi17/AsynchronousPipelines/README.md

     -   **`client`**: Represents an individual client connection.
 This parameter is likely an instance of `AsynchronousSocketChannel` or a similar class enabling asynchronous network socket communication.

-    -   **`PipelineIO.buildPipelinesIn(client)`**: Constructs an input pipeline for each connected client, configured to asynchronously receive and process data from the client.
+    -   **`buildPipelinesIn(client)`**: Constructs an input pipeline for each connected client, configured to asynchronously receive and process data from the client.
 The specific configuration and processing logic are encapsulated within the `buildPipelinesIn` method.

     -   **`setupOutputForClients(client)`**: Beyond configuring the input pipeline, it's also essential to establish an output pipeline or a comparable mechanism for sending data back to the client.
 The `setupOutputForClients` method handles this configuration.